 - Baguette: roll dough into a cylinder shape about 12" long.
 Place on baking sheet lined with parchment paper and score the top diagonally in several places.

 - Bread loaf: Oil or use non-stick cooking spray to coat the inside of a 9"x5" bread pan.
 Roll the dough into a cylinder shape the same length as your bread pan, and place the dough, seam side down, into the oiled bread pan.
 (Photo 6)

 - Allow items to rise for approximately 1 hour, or until bread loaf rises about 1 inch above the bread pan side.
 (Photo 7)

 - Place a small pan of water inside the oven and heat oven to 350 degrees.
 (Photo 8)

-- After timer ends, remove sandwich buns, place on cooling rack, and return baguette back into oven for additional 5 minutes.
+- After the timer ends, remove sandwich buns, place on cooling rack, and return baguette back into oven for additional 5 minutes.

 - After timer ends, remove bread from oven, and tip out of pan onto a cooling rack.
 (Photo 9)

 Use the heels of your hands to push the dough quickly away from you.
 Then pull the far end of the dough back towards you with your fingers and fold the dough.
 Continue this process for 5 minutes.

 The regular crust is soft and delicious, but here are a few ideas if you wish to experiment: